10 Industrials Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• Regarding RKLB (NASDAQ:RKLB), we observe a call option sweep with bearish sentiment.
-It expires in 430 day(s) on January 16, 2026.
-Parties traded 100 contract(s) at a $25.00 strike.
-This particular call needed to be split into 21 different trades to become filled.
-The total cost received by the writing party (or parties) was $32.0K, with a price of $320.0 per contract.
-There were 1489 open contracts at this strike prior to today, and today 1354 contract(s) were bought and sold.
+• Regarding UBER (NYSE:UBER), we observe a put option sweep with bullish sentiment.
+It expires in 11 day(s) on November 29, 2024.
+Parties traded 1612 contract(s) at a $65.00 strike.
+This particular put needed to be split into 12 different trades to become filled.
+The total cost received by the writing party (or parties) was $71.0K, with a price of $44.0 per contract.
+There were 905 open contracts at this strike prior to today, and today 3342 contract(s) were bought and sold.

-• For ZIM (NYSE:ZIM), we notice a put option sweep that happens to be bearish, expiring in 45 day(s) on December 27, 2024.
-This event was a transfer of 100 contract(s) at a $22.00 strike.
-This particular put needed to be split into 11 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.0K, with a price of $270.0 per contract.
-There were 1 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• For BA (NYSE:BA), we notice a call option sweep that happens to be bearish, expiring in 11 day(s) on November 29, 2024.
+This event was a transfer of 163 contract(s) at a $145.00 strike.
+This particular call needed to be split into 10 different trades to become filled.
+The total cost received by the writing party (or parties) was $40.7K, with a price of $250.0 per contract.
+There were 1035 open contracts at this strike prior to today, and today 922 contract(s) were bought and sold.

-• Regarding UAL (NASDAQ:UAL), we observe a call option trade with bearish sentiment.
-It expires in 402 day(s) on December 19, 2025.
-Parties traded 10 contract(s) at a $43.00 strike.
-The total cost received by the writing party (or parties) was $48.4K, with a price of $4845.0 per contract.
-There were 60 open contracts at this strike prior to today, and today 44 contract(s) were bought and sold.
+• Regarding ACHR (NYSE:ACHR), we observe a call option trade with bearish sentiment.
+It expires in 150 day(s) on April 17, 2025.
+Parties traded 300 contract(s) at a $4.00 strike.
+The total cost received by the writing party (or parties) was $31.5K, with a price of $105.0 per contract.
+There were 7413 open contracts at this strike prior to today, and today 368 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.